Proposal of a Checking Parameter in the Simulated Annealing Method Applied to the Spin Glass Model: The Breaking of the Jarzynski Equality

+A special care for the number of samples of realizations for exchange interactions is necessary when calculating models having randomness for exchange interactions.
+The disorder average on the left-hand side of Eq.~(\ref{eq:mu2}) is dominated by disorder realizations with the most negative values of the pseudo work $\Upsilon$.
+If the number of samples for exchange interaction is not enough, then both tails of the distribution for $\Upsilon$ will be missing.
+Therefore, if the number of samples of realizations for exchange interaction is not enough, there is also a possibility that the checking parameter $D$ deviates from unity.

-Therefore, we consider that, if $D \sim 1$, the system is not trapped in local minima of the free energy, and the system is in equilibrium or near-equilibrium.
-We consider that, if $D \sim 0$, the system is trapped in local minima of the free energy, and the system is in non-equilibrium.
+Therefore, from the above discussion, if $D \sim 1$, the system is in global minima of the free energy, and the system is in equilibrium or near-equilibrium.
+Thus, if $D \sim 1$, the annealing schedule is proper.
+From the above discussion, if $D$ deviates from unity, the system is in non-equilibrium and/or the number of samples of realizations for exchange interaction is not enough.
+From the above discussion, if $D \sim 0$, the system is trapped in local minima of the free energy.